-The STEVENS building systems team can provide you with an advanced metal building kit that will streamline your next building project.
+The STEVENS building systems team can provide you with a metal building kit that can streamline your next building project.

-Whether you need a new government building, manufacturing building, energy or power plant, garage, or any other number of industrial metal buildings, STEVENS has you covered.
+Whether you need a new government building, manufacturing building, energy or power plant, garage, or any other number of industrial metal buildings, STEVENS can help.